vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/buitenen/Notes.md

 [267]: not identified.

-[268]: For the word means etymologically "maker of chariots, carts.""
-[269]: not identified.

 [270]: By refusing to accept a rudhi meaning the authority of the Vedic statements concerning all the features of the sacrifice made by the now disqualified chariot-maker would be lost, and the authority of the statement that caste names may designate more than one caste would also be lost.